winningproduct/learn-portal/models/2-explore/market-segmentation.md

 ##How
 Following are the four types of market segmentations.
 - Demographic segmentation
   - Demographic segmentation is one of the most popular and commonly used types of market segmentation.
 It refers to statistical data about a group of people.
-E.g. Age, Gender, Income, Location etc...
+E.g., Age, Gender, Income, Location
 - Psychographic segmentation
   - Psychographic segmentation categorizes audiences and customers by factors that relate to their personalities and characteristics.
-E.g. Personal traits, Values, Attitudes, Interests, Lifestyle etc...
+E.g., Personal traits, Values, Attitudes, Interests, Lifestyle
 - Behavioral segmentation
-  - While demographic and psychographic segmentation focus on who a customer is, behavioral segmentation focuses on how the customer acts.
-E.g. Purchasing habits, Spending habits, User status etc...
+  - While demographic and psychographic segmentation focuses on who a customer is, behavioral segmentation focuses on how the customer acts.
+E.g., Purchasing habits, Spending habits, User status
 - Geographic segmentation
   - Geographic segmentation is the simplest type of market segmentation.
 It categorizes customers based on geographic borders.
-E.g. Country, City, Urban/Rural etc...
+E.g., Country, City, Urban/Rural

 ##References